makrai/notes/kratzer88-stage-level-individual-level-pred.md

 1

-Quant�fl �ation Is over _pairs �a,b> s�ch !hat a s�ttsfl�s the
+Quantafl aation Is over _pairs aa,b> sach !hat a sattsflas the a
-�
 .
 subject predicate and b satisfies the object predicate